-The District Council acquired a Heritage Lottery Fund (HLF) grant in December 2012 for funding for a new grant scheme to cover Dalby Square Conservation Area.
+The District Council has recently (November 2010) applied to the Heritage Lottery Fund (HLF) for funding for a new grant scheme to cover the recently designated Dalby Square Conservation Area.
 It is possible that this scheme could be extended, or a new scheme applied for the Ethelbert Road and Athelstan Road Conservation Area at some stage in the future.
 Other funding agencies, apart from the HLF, include English Heritage, Thanet District Council, Kent County Council and the Homes and Communities Agency (HCA).

-- The District Council will consider providing guidance on the use of traditional materials and details, which will be circulated to all property owners in the Conservation Area; - The District Council will consider apply for a grant scheme to assist property owners in the Ethelbert Road and Athelstan Road Conservation Area
+• The District Council will consider providing guidance on the use of traditional materials and details, which will be circulated to all property owners in the Conservation Area;

+The District Council will consider apply for a grant scheme to assist property owners in the Ethelbert Road and Athelstan Road Conservation Area